TommyTreehugger/cheeseepedia/content/wiki/chuck-e-s-variety-show-best-of-1999.md

 - Rockin' Christmas Eve
 - Celebration (with 5 minute countdown)

-**Birthday Break**: Chuck E.'s Variety Show logo with music set to  play for 1 minute, 2 minutes or 3 minutes.
-This would then lead into the Birthday show.
+**Birthday Break**: Chuck E.'s Variety Show logo with music set to  play for 1 minute, 2 minutes or 3 minutes leading into the Birthday show.

 ## Trivia: